Glenrothes: Transport

-The town has a major bus station in the town centre providing frequent links to the cities of Dundee, Edinburgh, Glasgow and Perth as well as to surrounding towns and villages.
+Glenrothes lies adjacent to the Edinburgh–Dundee line and the Fife Circle rail line.
 Two railway stations on the edge of the main town serve the Glenrothes area - Glenrothes with Thornton railway station and Markinch railway station.
+Upon designation of the new town in the 1940s branch lines operated from Markinch, connecting to Leslie and to the Tullis Russell papermill passing through the new town area.
+The Leslie branch line closed in 1967 as part of the Beeching cuts and later became Boblingen Way, a pedestrian and cycle route.
+The Tullis Russell (Auchmuty Mill) branch line closed in 1992 with the majority converted as a pedestrian and cycle route.

 Glenrothes is home to an airfield, Fife Airport (ICAO code EGPJ), which is used for general aviation with private light aircraft.
-Edinburgh Airport is the nearest international airport to Glenrothes, Dundee Airport operates daily flights to London, Birmingham and Belfast.
+Edinburgh Airport is the nearest international airport to Glenrothes and Dundee Airport operates daily flights to London, Belfast and Shetland.

 A purposely designed pedestrian and cycle system was also created using a network of ring and radial routes throughout the town.
 This includes a near three mile continuous linear cycle path, called Boblingen Way, which extends across the length of Glenrothes, from Leslie in the west, to Woodside in the east.

 Glenrothes is connected to the National Cycle Network via Route 766 which runs north from Kirkcaldy to north of Glenrothes, linking to the wider network via Route 76 and Route 1.
-The Fife Pilgrim Way is a long-distance walking route covering a distance of around 64 miles between Culross, connecting a number of Fife’s villages, towns and countryside and terminating in St Andrews.
+The Fife Pilgrim Way is a long-distance walking route covering a distance of around 64 miles between Culross, connecting a number of Fife's villages, towns and countryside and terminating in St Andrews.
 The route passes through Glenrothes on a section of the route between Kinglassie in the southwest and Markinch in the east.